Auditing the site to identify problems with consistency, navigation and accessibility.

 It had clearly suffered at the whims of powerful stakeholders overruling user experience!

 We solved this by setting up a tree test and card-sorting exercise.
 This helped us to understand how users categorised the site.
-I analysed the results and created a logical Information Architecture to work for all our various use-cases.

 I also wrote guidelines in the design system to emphasise that the menu should stay consistent, while identifying some more appropriate UI elements where stakeholder projects could be added in future.